NATO phonetic alphabet

+The NATO phonetic alphabet, officially the International Radiotelephony Spelling Alphabet, is an internationally recognized set of names for the letters of the Latin alphabet and the Arabic digits.
+It is most commonly used in radio communication, where the usual names of the letters are likely to be misheard.

+It was defined in 1955–1956 by the International Civil Aviation Organization (ICAO).

 Usage

-A spelling alphabet is used to distinguish those parts of a message that contain letters and digits, because the names of many letters sound similar, for instance bee and pee, en and em or ef and ess.
-The potential for confusion increases if static or other interference is present, as is commonly the case with radio and telephonic communication.
-For instance, the target message "proceed to map grid DH98" would be transmitted as proceed to map grid Delta-Hotel-Niner-Ait.
+"Spelling alphabets" are used to distinguish letters when spelling out words.
+The alphabet is designed to minimize potential confusion, as radio and telephonic communication can be subject to static or other interference.
+For example, the message "proceed to map grid DH98" would be read out as "proceed to map grid Delta-Hotel-Niner-Eight".

+Although such codes are commonly called "phonetic alphabets", they are not phonetic in the sense of phonetic transcription systems such as the International Phonetic Alphabet, nor are they alphabets used to write out messages, but rather clearer names for the letters of an alphabet.

 Civilian industry uses the code words to avoid similar problems in the transmission of messages by telephone systems.
-For example, it is often used in the retail industry where customer or site details are conveyed by telephone (for example to authorize a credit agreement or confirm stock codes), although ad-hoc code words are often used in that instance.
-It has been used by information technology workers to communicate serial numbers and reference codes, which are often very long, by voice.
+For example, it is often used in the retail industry, where customer or site details are conveyed by telephone (e.g., to authorize a credit agreement or confirm stock codes), though ad hoc code words are often used in that instance.
+It has been used by information technology workers to communicate, by voice, very long serial numbers and reference codes.
 Most major airlines use the alphabet to communicate passenger name records (PNRs) internally, and in some cases, with customers.
 It is often used in a medical context as well.

+The 26 code words are as follows (ICAO spellings): Alfa, Bravo, Charlie, Delta, Echo, Foxtrot, Golf, Hotel, India, Juliett, Kilo, Lima, Mike, November, Oscar, Papa, Quebec, Romeo, Sierra, Tango, Uniform, Victor, Whiskey, Xray, Yankee, and Zulu.
+Alfa and Juliett are spelled that way to avoid mispronunciation by people unfamiliar with English orthography; NATO changed X-ray to Xray for the same reason.
+The code words for digits are their English names, though with their pronunciations modified in the cases of three, four, five, nine, and thousand.

 Several codes words and sequences of code words have become well-known, such as Bravo Zulu (letter code BZ) for "well done", Checkpoint Charlie (Checkpoint C) in Berlin, and Zulu Time for Greenwich Mean Time or Coordinated Universal Time.

 During the Vietnam War, the US government referred to the Viet Cong guerrillas and the group itself as VC, or Victor Charlie; the name "Charlie" became synonymous with this force.